solanyn/website/content/posts/deploying-kubeflow.md

 ### Preamble

-I recently started contributing to the Kubeflow open-source project and have been following some recent GitHub discussions, watched Working Group (WG) call recordings (they run past midnight in my timezone :( ) and community calls.
-There are a lot of contributors from organisations who deploy Kubeflow internally and as vendors.
+I recently started contributing to the Kubeflow open-source project and have been following some recent GitHub discussions, watched Working Group (WG) call recordings (they run past midnight in my timezone unfortunately) and community calls.
+Many contributors come from organizations that deploy Kubeflow internally or offer it as a managed service.
 One of the more popular requests from the community is to build Helm charts for deploying the Kubeflow platform.

 ### What on earth is Kubeflow?

 The Kubeflow platform is a collection of machine learning tools designed to be deployed on Kubernetes.
-Kubeflow components can be deployed on a community-maintained set of Kubernetes manifests ([kubeflow/manifests](https://github.com/kubeflow/manifests)) and provides a base for deploying the Kubeflow platform on Kubernetes.
+Kubeflow is deployed via a community-maintained repository, kubeflow/manifests, which provides a collection of Kustomize manifests for each component.
+These manifests include Istio configuration, pod security standards, network policies, and token-based authorization.
 The repository holds a collection of Kustomize manifests upstreamed from each Kubeflow component.
 It also implements an [Istio](https://istio.io) service mesh which secures traffic between components along with other security measures like pod security standards, network policies, and authorization tokens.
 It can also be configured to use an external OAuth2 provider.
-The scope of designing Kubeflow Helm charts is enormous and no easy effort, which makes sense why the Kubeflow organisation chooses not to maintain a central distribution of Kubeflow and leaves this to vendors.
-Like many open-source projects, contributors are either funded (working time) by organisations or independently volunteer their own time.
+The scope of designing Kubeflow Helm charts is enormous and no easy effort, which makes sense why the Kubeflow organisation chooses not to maintain a central distribution of Kubeflow.
+Like many open-source projects, contributions often come from developers funded by their organizations or volunteers contributing in their free time.
 Kubeflow is already extremely complex to maintain to be security compliant for enterprises and has its own challenges designing and coordinating AI/ML tooling on Kubernetes.
+Vendors tend to provide enterprise support for deploying the platform.

 I recently went through deploying a customised Kubeflow.
-I operate a [bare-metal Kubernetes cluster](https://github.com/solanyn/home-ops) using GitOps using [Flux](https://fluxcd.io).
-I usually reach for Helm charts and occasionally deploy operators and/or Custom Resource Definitions (CRDs) from manifests.
-I recently moved away from [Ingress NGINX Controller](https://kubernetes.github.io/ingress-nginx/) to the new [Gateway API](https://gateway-api.sigs.k8s.io) using the [Cilium Gateway implementation](https://docs.cilium.io/en/stable/network/servicemesh/gateway-api/gateway-api/) which posed some challenges with Istio.
+I operate a [bare-metal Kubernetes cluster](https://github.com/solanyn/home-ops) using GitOps powered by [Flux](https://fluxcd.io).
+A Flux controller in my cluster reads the latest changes in the repository and synchronises changes to my cluster.
+I usually reach for Helm charts since I find that they are the simplest to configure but occasionally deploy operators and/or Custom Resource Definitions (CRDs) from manifests if this is not an option.
+I recently moved away from [Ingress NGINX Controller](https://kubernetes.github.io/ingress-nginx/) to the new [Gateway API](https://gateway-api.sigs.k8s.io) using the [Cilium Gateway implementation](https://docs.cilium.io/en/stable/network/servicemesh/gateway-api/gateway-api/).
+This posed challenges because Istio's Gateway implementation and the Gateway API's evolving spec introduced compatibility and configuration issues.
+This should be resolved with the next Kubeflow platform release.

 Deploying the Kubeflow platform has a few external dependencies:

 - S3-compatible storage
-- MySQL database
+- MySQL/MySQL-compatible database
-- Istio
+- Istio service mesh
-- Cert Manager
+- Cert Manager for certificates

 I already deploy Cert Manager for certificates for my split-brain DNS setup to publicly expose services via Cloudflare DNS and Cloudflare tunnels and internal (only on my network) using External DNS and the external-dns-unifi-webhook and a MinIO deployment with an NFS backend to my NAS.
 I settled on MariaDB Operator for its convenient CRDs to create databases, users and grants and scheduled S3 backup and restore procedures.